 - Improved AF algorithm

 - Creative filter effects

-In conclusion, I would say that Fujifilm X-H1 is one of the most effective cameras out there in the market.
+In conclusion, I would say that Fujifilm X-H1 is one of the most effective cameras in the market.
 Due to some trends, people often go for Nikon or Canon.
 But if we examine the factors and features precisely, we will know that the Fujifilm gives a lot more features and quality.
-So, before making the decision or purchase, research about all the models or brands thoroughly.
+So, before making the decision or purchase, research all the models or brands thoroughly.